MicrosoftDocs/architecture-center/docs/example-scenario/automotive/dataops-reference-architecture-content.md

 5. Orchestrator exits gracefully.

    > [!NOTE]
    > Tasks are a separate container image that has the corresponding logic defined for a task.
 Tasks accept certain configurations like where to write the output, which measurement file to process, an array of topic types [“sensor_msgs/Image“] as an example.
 When validation is implemented, then all the tasks depend on the validation task, and it shall create a dependent task to proceed.
 All of the other tasks can process independently and can run in parallel.

-  > Tasks are a separate container image that has the corresponding logic defined for a task.
-Tasks accept certain configurations like where to write the output, which measurement file to process, an array of topic types [“sensor_msgs/Image“] as an example.
-When validation is implemented, then all the tasks depend on the validation task, and it shall create a dependent task to proceed.
-All of the other tasks can process independently and can run in parallel.
+## Considerations

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).